APPROVED for adults with heart failure with an ejection fraction of 40% or more

 What is chronic kidney disease in type 2 diabetes (CKD in T2D)?

-People with CKD in T2D have an increased risk for cardiovascular complications like heart attack.
+People with CKD in T2D have an increased risk for CV complications like heart attack.

 Learn More About Your Risk